Get Fuzzy: Main characters

 Bucky owns a miniature teddy bear named "Smacky", obtained by his refusing to exchange toys with Satchel at a "McDoodles" restaurant even though each had the toy the other wanted.
 It is one of the few objects to which he shows affection.
 As Christmas gifts, Bucky received two other bears which he named "Cracker" and "Punk", but they do not appear as often as Smacky.
 Bucky also owns a rag doll named "Ms. Pretty", similar to Barbie.
 Bucky claims to be a fan of the "Yankers", even wearing a Yankees cap throughout the series, although it appears more to be an opportunity to annoy Rob because he wouldn't let him wear his Boston Red Sox baseball cap (he calls it the "'B' is for 'Bucky' hat") than anything else.
-Bucky identifies as Republican as shown in strips dated 7/22/07 and 9/12/08 among others.
+Bucky identifies as Republican as shown in strips dated July 22, 2007 and September 12, 2008 among others.
 Bucky has been shown to hold extremely reactionary political viewpoints throughout the strip, but these may not stem from actual convictions as much as a desire to antagonize Rob and Satchel, both tolerant in their views.
 Bucky is also frequently shown to have francophobic and anti-Quebec sentiments.
 He regularly says words like frog and canuck, although these (like his politics and support of the Yankees) appear to stem from the desire to antagonize Satchel for his background, rather than racism or nativism.

 For all his aggressiveness, Bucky is a part of the family.
 When he is absorbed in some scheme, Rob and Satchel are his preferred audience; when he is not, he does take an interest in their problems, usually looking for preposterous solutions and eager to take credit for any positive development.

 Satchel Pooch is Rob's overweight, naïve, and easily amused dog.
 His father, named Copernicus, a Labrador Retriever and retired guide dog, and his mother, a Shar Pei, live in Chéticamp, Nova Scotia.
 It is suggested by Rob's friend Joe Doman, that he is named after the Baseball Hall of Fame player Satchel Paige.
 Satchel is kind, gentle, and sympathetic.
-These traits, coupled with his naïvete and gullibility, make him a natural target for the scheming Bucky.
+These traits, coupled with his naïveté and gullibility, make him a natural target for the scheming Bucky.
 Satchel's personality serves as foil to that of Bucky's: easy to please, optimistic to the extreme, having little more common sense than Bucky, and perfectly content to peacefully coexist with everyone.
 He is good friends with Bucky's nemesis, Fungo Squiggly, much to Bucky's dismay.